springernature/frontend-playbook/practices/code-review.md

 # Code Reviews

-Code Review, or Peer Code Review, is the act of having your code checked by other front-end developers for mistakes, errors, and omissions (e.g. missing tests).
-It has been repeatedly shown to accelerate and streamline the process of software development.
+Code Review, or Peer Code Review, is the act of having your code checked by others for mistakes, errors, and omissions (e.g. missing tests).
+Like pair-programming (which we also support), it accelerates and streamlines software development.

 We manage code review via **pull requests**, which we communicate in the `#front-end-pr` Slack channel, and manage in GitHub.
 All discussion happens in GitHub comments.
-We leave it to the requester to merge their own changes -- we never merge someone else's work!
+We leave it to the requester to merge their own changes when they are ready, because sometimes the requester might not want their work merged immediately.

 ## Why?